 Middle Eastern Influences on Dominican Cuisine

-Taino Influences on Dominican Cuisine
+Taino Influences on Dominican Food

 African Influences on Dominican Cuisine